 Along with the system my sons have, they also have skills in playing and utilizing all functions of a keyboard, playing a guitar, scratching skills, and singing, not to mention the third party of their group is an excellent guitarist and a vocalist also.
 Wherever and whenever possible, these elements are used in the process of their music production along with original solos from outside vocalists even when doing a remix.
 They also create their own sounds, drum beats, scratches, tunes, etc. that are incorporated into the music-making software to create a mix or remix.

-One thing that was inferred was that those who play live instruments have talent whereas those who mix and-or remix do not as all most are doing is making "Big Noise" and only using samplers (samples can also be original and must be converted into samples to be used in the music creation programs) .
+One thing that was inferred was that those who play live instruments have talent whereas those who mix and-or remix do not as all most are doing is making "Big Noise" and only using samples (samples can also be original and original sounds must be converted into samples or stems to be used in the music creation programs) .
 Another thing that was mentioned was that today's music seems to be missing "intro-verse-bridge-chorus-solos.
 I agree with this statement to a certain extent, but I don't feel it should reference all who work in the specified fields.
 You can't always judge a book by its cover.
 Not all producers are the same nor should they be categorized as such.

 Music being played for the purpose of a live audience and music created for background, TV, movies, video games are, IMO, difference things.
 Each has their place and sometimes they can be used together.
 Listen to this original mix written and produced by my sons for a football anthem.
 It has all of the elements a live band would have even though it has a different sound.
 This won a one-time third-place publishing deal with two prominent music groups who have now joined forces and I, personally, do not consider it big noise.
 It may not be the type of music you like (I'm not a big fan of rap myself), but if you can overlook that and really listen to it, you can tell there was skill involved in creating this original mix.
 All of the elements are original in this work - music, vocalists, verse and chorus writing, bridges, hooks, etc.)